 Gennaro Brooks-Church, Director of EcoBrooklyn Inc, discusses the significant element of salvaging materials for use in the company’s green renovations.
 Currently we are wrapping up a full-renovation of a brownstone in Manhattan where we’ve been working hard to attain its stringent Passive House requirements.

 Check out our video below, and feel free to leave us [...]

 In our Manhattan green brownstone renovation in we used Rieder windows because they allow us to meet the stringent Passive House standard.
 They came from Austria so it took about two months lead time to get them.
-All said it cost about $30,000 just in window expenses to supply the brownstone with your basic front and back [...]
+All said it cost about $30,000 just in window expenses to supply the brownstone with your basic front [...]

 Here is a good article in the NY Times about Passive Houses in NYC.
 As a Passive House builder we are excited to see growing interest in the technique as we feel it is a key element in building a greener New York.